 Trang thông tin về du học đại học,cao học tại Nhật JPSS > Tìm nơi du học từ Tokyo Cao học > Tokyo City University > Environmental and Information Studies

 Dành cho các bạn đang có dự định du học trường Tokyo City University.
 JAPAN STUDY SUPPORT là trang thông tin về du học Nhật Bản dành cho du học sinh nước ngoài, được đồng vận hành bởi Hiệp hội Asia Gakusei Bunka và Công ty cổ phần Benesse Corporation.
-Trang này đăng các thông tinGraduate School of EngineeringhoặcEnvironmental and Information Studies của Tokyo City University cũng như thông tin chi tiết về từng khoa nghiên cứu, nên nếu bạn đang tìm hiểu thông tin du học liên quan tới Tokyo City University thì hãy sứ dụng trang này.Ngoài ra còn có cả thông tin của khoảng 1.300 trường đại học, cao học, trường đại học ngắn hạn, trường chuyên môn đang tiếp nhận du học sinh.
+Trang này đăng các thông tinGraduate School of Integrative Science and EngineeringhoặcEnvironmental and Information Studies của Tokyo City University cũng như thông tin chi tiết về từng khoa nghiên cứu, nên nếu bạn đang tìm hiểu thông tin du học liên quan tới Tokyo City University thì hãy sứ dụng trang này.Ngoài ra còn có cả thông tin của khoảng 1.300 trường đại học, cao học, trường đại học ngắn hạn, trường chuyên môn đang tiếp nhận du học sinh.

 The Course in Environmental Information Studies consists of a master's program and a doctoral program.